fvasquezcastro/preditr/README.md

 | **edit_window_min** | The start of the editing window; the closest position to the PAM (excluding the PAM) where editing can occur.
 This must be a negative number.
 This assumes that the PAM sequence is located at 3' of the editing window.          | `-13`     |
 | **edit_window_max** | The end of the editing window; the furthest position from the PAM where editing can occur.
 This must also be a negative number.                          | `-17`     |

-After populating the template, save it as a CSV file and upload it to PrEditR.

 #### Defining Your Targets